 - Khai-Leigh – When you really love Kylie Minogue, but you’re also a massive Game of Thrones fan ….

 - Pheona – Pheobe and Fiona are both lovely names.
-So why not combine them and ruin our daughter’s life forever?
+So why not combine them and ruin your daughter’s life forever?
 Great plan, parents.

 - Tiphaniee – For those who prefer their names in English, this says, “Tiffany”.
 I know.
 I thought it said TeePee too.

-- Merandah – When you combine the perfectly acceptable name of Miranda with a porch setting.
+- Merandah – When you combine the perfectly acceptable name of Miranda with a verandah.

 - Jessieighkah – “Eigh” does not belong anywhere, okeigh?